-The Overseas Published Collections, are part of the General Collection and are not one single collection but are made up of an assortment of books pulled from different libraries since 1939 — within New Zealand and overseas.
-These books haven’t been carefully curated for any purpose and approximately 80% of them have not been issued for 20 to 30 years.
+The Overseas Published Collections, are part of the General Collection, which began in 1939.
+They are not one single collection but are made up of an assortment of books from a variety of sources including some material that had been withdrawn from other libraries.
+Until recently, these books hadn’t been carefully curated for any purpose and approximately 80% of them have not been issued for 20 to 30 years.
 Less than 1% of these books were used last year.

 Local supply from well-stocked libraries, new offerings of large back-catalogues of e-books and audiobooks for the New Zealand reading public have largely replaced the need for some of our overseas published books.

 We are not rehoming all the overseas published material.
 The National Library collections still contain books published overseas.
 We are committed to ensuring that New Zealanders can access the books that are relevant and of interest to them.

 That means a portion of our collection will always be made up of overseas published material.
 We continue to buy overseas books to provide the lending collection that New Zealanders need.
 This is especially important given the work with schools on the value and contribution of print collections (both New Zealand and overseas) for reading engagement and literacy of young people.

 The National Library acquires between 80,000 to 90,000 electronic and print publications a year that consist of New Zealand, Pacific and overseas material.

 The areas of the Overseas Published Collections where we have collection strengths are:

 - reference works